 The thunderous, foundational drummer whose powerful beats propelled his brother Eddie's guitar wizardry into rock legend.

-Long before the guitar fireworks, it was Alex Van Halen who first took music lessons, receiving a drum kit that his younger brother Eddie would secretly practice on.
-Together, they formed the core of one of rock's most explosive and enduring acts.
-While Eddie's virtuosity often stole the spotlight, Alex's drumming was the complex, muscular engine of the band's sound—a fusion of jazz-influenced technique and pure rock power.
-His iconic double-bass drum setup and percussive melodies on tracks like "Hot for Teacher" provided a sophisticated rhythmic landscape that was as essential to Van Halen's identity as the solos.
-For decades, he was the steady, less-flashy counterpart on stage, the co-architect of a party-hard sound that dominated arenas and defined an era of American rock.
+Alex Van Halen received a drum kit as a child, taking music lessons before his younger brother Eddie secretly practiced on the same set.
+Together they formed the core of Van Halen, one of rock's most explosive acts.
+While Eddie's virtuosity drew the spotlight, Alex's drumming drove the band's sound—a fusion of jazz-influenced technique and pure rock power.
+His double-bass drum setup and percussive melodies on 'Hot for Teacher' provided a sophisticated rhythmic landscape essential to Van Halen's identity.
+For decades, he was the steady counterpart on stage, co-architect of a party-hard sound that dominated arenas.

 1946–1964